 Before I dive into decluttering and organizing your design process over the next month, you need to own up to whichever excuse you've been using to NOT get organized.

-Own up to it, confess to yourself that it's a load of poop, and set aside some time each week to go through these posts and get yourself organized.
+Own up to it, confess to yourself that it's a load of poop, and set aside some time each week to go through these posts and organize your graphic design business.

 As a designer myself, I know how difficult it can be to even want to get organized.
 All you want to do is design awesome stuff, right?